ryanflorence/broccoli-dist-es6-module/README.md

 - This uses the `compatFix` option of the es6-module-transpiler which is not necessarily future proof (but without it we couldn't `import jQuery from 'jquery'`).

+- The shimming is really hacky, but its working.